The bright spot for me was when I started Kindergarten.

 I have many wonderful memories of this time in Italy.
 When you are just five years old, you don’t understand everything that is going on.

-***James is a middle school teacher and motivational speaker.
+***James is a retired teacher turned performer and motivational speaker.
+Using music, humor, personal stories, and his 105 year old sax, James shares how although we may be dented, scratched, and abused – like his sax – a beautiful symphony can still come pouring out of our lives.
 Find out more about him at www.jamesdivine.net.
 This is an excerpt from his book (available on amazon), Sad Boy, Joyful Man: Your NOW Doesn’t Determine Your FUTURE.